 Just because someone didn’t give to your organization during a campaign doesn’t mean it’s a loss.
 Someone new may have been introduced to your mission.
 Maybe they’ll give at a later date.
 Maybe they’ll become a volunteer.
 Don’t forget that this single event is part of a much larger story.

 Now that you know what’s involved in a campaign, you can be ready to go when Giving Tuesday rolls around again.
 Put the next one on your calendar.
 Then add a second calendar event 8-10 weeks beforehand to start working on that campaign.
 Starting a campaign late won’t be an issue next time.

 Connecting with your supporters to help them engage with the impact of your work will be worth the extra effort of participating in a Giving Tuesday campaign, even at the last minute.
 If someone does donate, follow up with them with a special, personalized thank you.
 Nurturing your donors shows your appreciation of them, and that is never a waste of time.

 Giving Tuesday Checklist Webinar

-Dan Kimball, fundraising expert, will show you what your organization needs to maximize its impact on Giving Tuesday.
+Dan Kimball, fundraising expert, shares what your organization needs to maximize its impact on Giving Tuesday.
 Learn how to get started, along with tips and tools to make your campaign more successful.